 The Reading Pile #5

-In this issue we take a look at Doomsday Clock, Bone Parrish, Oblivion Song, Redneck, A Walk Through Hell and Harley Quinn.
+In this issue we take a look at Doomsday Clock, Bone Parish, Oblivion Song, Redneck, A Walk Through Hell and Harley Quinn.
 Let's go!

 In this book, we’re immediately thrown into a gun violence at the mall scenario and then two pages of panels illustrating Twitter social media interactions related to gun control, race of the victims and the kind of online bickering these kinds of debates inspire as a police detective drives to work.
 I hate stuff like this in comics and I’m sorry to say it ruined the book for me.
 To continue, it’s a cop story where two detectives are eventually investigating a strange, seemingly, supernatural occurrence in a warehouse.